-through movement of one hand operated lever/knob, with no link with any input/output of the car

-- manual, mechanical (hydraulic actuation is allowed with the sole purpose of replacing cables functionality), bijective, with no degree of freedom - the resulting change in stiffness must be directly linked to that movement, with no other function than adjusting the anti-roll bars - will be subject to prior approval by ACO/IMSA.
+- through movement of hand operated lever(s)/knob(s), with no link with any input/output of the car - manual, mechanical (hydraulic actuation is allowed with the sole purpose of replacing cables functionality), bijective, with no degree of freedom - the resulting change in stiffness must be directly linked to that movement, with no other function than adjusting the anti-roll bars - will be subject to prior approval by ACO/IMSA.

-The lever/knob must be positioned outside of driver leg (H2), body (H3) and head (H4) Templates.
+The lever(s)/knob(s) must be positioned outside of driver leg (H2), body (H3) and head (H4) Templates.